genilab/genilab.github.io/RESEARCH.md

 ### Community Papers

-Our Community Papers Series aim to explain topics related to our research focus in a simple and digestible way.
-We publish these papers through our channel on Medium, [Publications of The Generative Intelligent Lab@FAU](https://medium.com/generative-intelligence-lab) and make them openly available to the research community.
+Our [Community Papers Series](https://medium.com/generative-intelligence-lab/community-papers-series-ebacc91b47ea) aims to explain topics related to our research focus in a simple and digestible way.
+We publish these papers through our channel [Publications of The Generative Intelligent Lab@FAU](https://medium.com/generative-intelligence-lab) and make them openly available to the research community.

-Find below a list of selected topics explaining our resource focus:
+Selected topics explaining our resource focus:

 * Computational Intelligence.
 * Generative Intelligent Systems.